Editorially checkedVisible ownership, review date and official-source context for this page.

 Local search guide

-In Stafford, this usually comes down to whether HMO change of use or Article 4 is the real blocker, and which local page will settle that fastest.
+In Stafford, this usually comes down to whether HMO change of use, Article 4 or permitted development is the real blocker, and whether the exact property can still use the simpler route.

-If the build type is already clear in Stafford, jump straight to the project guide below and use this page only to decide whether the authority layer still changes the route.
+If the build type is already clear in Stafford, jump straight to the project guide below and use this page only to decide whether the authority context still changes the route.

 Working read